akuklev/akuklev/synthetic-types.md

 **Note for experts:** Availability of partially reducible constructors substantially increase the strength of inductive types.
 They allow to enforce _literal_ equalities on functions from a given type without introducing strict equality types into the type system.
 In particular, they render semi-simplicial types definable a univalent type theory.

-§ Defining Rationals: Quotient Inductive Types
+§ Defining rationals: Quotient Inductive Types
 ----------------------------------------------

 Let us briefly mention another feature that enables definition of rational numbers.